frederickobrien/the-whale-lines/news/uk-government-to-build-two-million-unaffordable-homes.md

 date: 2020-01-17
 description: Conservative party donor and housing secretary Winston Hutherforth III, Esq. vowed not a single one of the luxury builds will cost a penny below four million pounds.
 angle: -0.9
+image: /images/story-images/unaffordable-housing.png
+imageAlt: The front of a mansion

 ---